Yoast/Yoast-SEO-for-TYPO3/Documentation/Administrator/Index.rst

 Access rights
 ~~~~~~~~~~~~~
 Since version 2 of Yoast SEO for TYPO3, you can set permissions by setting the permissions to fields and backend modules
 in the backend group permissions.
+All fields are exclude fields and all modules can be turned on or of separately.
 You don't need specific configuration anymore.